syncfusion-content/javascript-docs/js/api/ejSymbolPalette.md

 ### selectionChanged
 {:#events:selectionchanged}

-Triggers When selection is changed
+Triggers when a palette item is selected or unselected

 <table class="params">
 	<thead>